School Refusal Program

 Research has shown that traditional treatments for school refusal have had limited success.
 Therefore, we at The Koch Center have chosen to base our program on a cutting edge treatment protocol for school refusal called “Dialectical Behavior Therapy – School Refusal” (DBT-SR).
 DBT-SR uses multiple modalities to directly address the emotional and behavioral dyscontrol that drives and maintains school refusal behavior.
 Unique to this treatment is that it uses web-based coaching to help students and parents negotiate the morning, which is typically the most difficult and crucial time of day with respect to school refusal.
 Our School Refusal Program also addresses both the positive and negative reinforcers that are associated with school refusal behavior and any comorbid psychiatric disorders.

 We offer a comprehensive evaluation that allows us to establish an intensive individualized treatment plan for school refusers and their families.
+Our treatment protocol is a short-term (typically 2-4 week) behavioral program to help the child return to school.
+If the child is not able to return to school, we will recommend a higher level of care (IOP, PHP, or Residential) that will include education as part of the treatment program.
 This program is for children of any age (Elementary School through High School) who exhibit full or partial school refusal behavior.
+It includes:

 DBT Skills Group Training

 Individual DBT Therapy for the Child